 Through the hole in the heart, blood from the left atrium can flow into the right atrium.
 This increases the amount of blood flowing toward the lungs.
 The increased blood flow to the lungs creates a swishing sound, known as a heart murmur.
 The murmur, along with other specific heart sounds, often is a doctor’s first clue that a child has an ASD.

-The specialists at Norton Children’s Heart Institute, affiliated with the University of Louisville, are able to diagnose and treat ASDs successfully with few or no complications.
+The specialists at Norton Children’s Heart Institute, affiliated with the UofL School of Medicine, are able to diagnose and treat ASDs successfully.

-The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute have the skill and experience to provide a pinpoint diagnosis and develop a customized treatment plan for you and your child.
+The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute have the skills and experience to provide a pinpoint diagnosis and develop a customized treatment plan for you and your child.

 Children who have an ASD are born with it.
 The defect happens while the heart is developing during pregnancy.
 The heart develops from a large tube.
 The tube divides into sections that will eventually become the walls and chambers of the heart.
 If something goes wrong during this process, a hole can form in the wall (septum) that separates the left atrium from the right atrium.